-focusing more and more on farm animals, especially the old breeds.
-They have a long cultural connection to the human race, and are usually kept in an extensive and natural way - the way it should
+sheep.
+My paintings are increasingly focused on farmyard animals, especially the old breeds.
+They have a long-standing cultural connection with humans, and are usually kept in an extensive

-be.
-There is something about farmyard animals that makes me feel safe and stop worrying.
+and natural way - the way it should be.
+There is something about the warm, grounded presence of cattle, horses and sheep that makes me feel safe and stop worrying.

 February 5 - 8, 2026 |